 Dr. Ching-chih Chen is Professor of the Graduate School of Library and Information Science, Simmons College, Boston, USA.
 A sought-after international consultant and speaker in over 40 countries, she is an author and editor of over 35 books and more than 180 scholarly journal articles.
+She produced the award winning interactive videodisc and multimedia CD entitled, The First Emperor of China.
 She was the Chief Conference Organizer of a series of 12 International conferences on New Information Technology (NIT) from 1986-2001 in different parts of the world.
+The Proceedings of NIT 2001, held at Tsinghua University, Beijing, was published as Global Digital Library Development in the New Millennium: Fertile Ground for Distributed Cross-